orgua/shepherd_v2_planning/44_hw_performance_v2.1r0.rst

 - 10 Ohm shunt@1V, RailB, 1k Load, A5V -> Quickprint 83 - 86 -> 40 mVpp ???
     - 21-30 mVpp with strong 50 Hz switching noise (10ms)

-TODO: shunt-noise is bad, why?
+TODO: shunt-noise is bad, why? -> it isn't, ~
 TODO: are -6V and 6V and 10V improved to last time?
     - 10 V is similar
     - 6 V has no record
     - -6V is worse!
+(USB-Powered)
 TODO: how does input voltage perform?